 The combat in Washington reflects the divide exposed in last year’s bitter election between Trump and Democratic nominee Hillary Clinton, and it extends beyond politics to culture and values.
 Trump was wildly cheered during a political rally in ruby-red Alabama on Friday when he said National Football League players should be fired if they do not stand during the national anthem.
 Meanwhile, California Gov. Jerry Brown (D) last week compared Trump supporters to cave dwellers, apparently unconcerned about any political blowback he might receive in his deeply blue state.

 Since taking office, Trump has held campaign-style rallies exclusively in states he won last year, and most of the events he has staged as part of his official travel have been in red states.
+During Friday's rally in Alabama, Trump touted the money he is steering to the state and said he shares its values, proclaiming: "I understand the people of Alabama.
+I feel like I'm from Alabama, frankly."

 Republicans in Washington say their aim is not to target blue states but, in many cases, to roll back the excesses of the Obama administration and right other policy wrongs.